mpsilfve/FinnPos/README.md

   https://github.com/mpsilfve/FinnPos/wiki

-The toolkit was developed by Miikka Silfverberg, Teemu Ruokolainen, and Krister Linden.
+The toolkit was developed by Miikka Silfverberg and Teemu Ruokolainen.

 References: